by Shereen LaPlantz

 Here in Portland we have more photographers per capita than almost anywhere I have ever been.
 Two that I can highly recommend are Stephen Funk and Dan Kvitka.
 Both have full studios with professional lighting and backdrops set up and ready to go.

 Check to see if you have a local a community resource to help you make your own photographs.
-Here in Portland we are very fortunate to have Newspace Center for Photography.
-This amazing non-profit resource has darkroom and digital labs that can be rented by the hour plus an extensive roster of workshops—including workshops on studio lighting and product photography.
+Many non-profit centrs have darkroom and digital labs that can be rented by the hour plus an extensive roster of workshops—including workshops on studio lighting and product photography.

 Explore your options when you get ready to enter a juried show.
 Good photographs are vital to your success.
 The investment you make in your work today is worth the extra effort and expense in the long run.
 One sale of one book just might make it all worthwhile.